John Hollins MBE

 He was immediately appointed coach at Chelsea after his retirement; a year later he became first team manager.
 In 1989 he left Chelsea and had spells at clubs QPR, Swansea City, Rochdale and Stockport County.

 John is passionate about his sport and is a popular pundit and commentator for TV & radio, including spells on BBC Radio Five Live and LBC.
-His son Chris Hollins is the co-host of Watchdog for BBC1.
+His son Chris Hollins is a popular TV & radio presenter.

 - BBC Radio Five Live